GeorgiosAndreadakis/TextAnalyserPlatform/README.md

 # TextAnalyserPlatform
-This repository contains the code and technical documentation for the example system of my blog project called blog4abf.
+This repository contains the code and technical documentation for the example system of my upcoming blog project called blog4abf.